Sintra-Portugal.com

 Travel to the Palacio da Pena

-The Palacio da Pena sits high above Sintra (390m higher than the train station), and it is a very demanding uphill hike along the Caminho de Santa Maria footpath footpath to reach it.
+The Palacio da Pena sits high above Sintra (390m higher than the train station), and it is a very demanding uphill hike along the Caminho de Santa María footpath footpath to reach it.

 The recommended means of travel from the train station is by the 434 tourist bus, which follows a one-directional loop from the train station to the Castelo dos Mouros, Palacio da Pena and Sintra town centre, before returning to the station.

-A single ticket costs €4.10 or there is a 24-hour ticket for €15.
+A single ticket costs €4.55 or there is a 24-hour ticket for €15.
 This 24-hour ticket is actively pushed by the bus company, but two singles (up to the palace and down from it) at €8.20 is all that is needed by most visitors.

 Never plan to drive to the Palacio da Pena or Sintra, as there is very little car parking.
 During the summer, the town becomes completely gridlocked as frustrated drivers search for car parking spaces.